junxit/us-congress-bills-117/bill.md

   - **(B)** section 7311 of title 5, United States Code (relating to loyalty and striking); or
 - **(2)** to otherwise authorize any activity which is not permitted under either provision of law cited in paragraph (1).

 ## § 7.
-Rule of construction with respect to certain crimes relating to terrorism

-Nothing in this Act may be construed to contradict chapter 113B of title 18, United States Code, including with respect to—

-- **(1)** section 2332b (relating to acts of terrorism transcending national boundaries);
-- **(2)** section 2339 (relating to harboring or concealing terrorists); and
-- **(3)** section 2339A (relating to providing material support to terrorists).
+Proposal on hiring and contracting restrictions

+Not later than one year after the date of enactment of this Act, the Secretary shall submit a plan to the appropriate congressional committees on a proposal to uniformly apply, for the purposes of hiring and for authorizing or entering into any contract for service, the restrictions in section 70105(c) of title 46, United States Code, and section 44936 of title 49, United States Code.

 ## § 8.
-Report by GAO regarding TSA recruitment
+Comptroller General reviews

-Not later than one year after the date of the enactment of this Act, the Comptroller General of the United States shall submit to Congress a report on the efforts of the Transportation Security Administration regarding recruitment, including recruitment efforts relating to veterans and the dependents of veterans and members of the Armed Forces and the dependents of such members.
-Such report shall also include recommendations regarding how the Administration may improve such recruitment efforts.
+- **(a)** *Review of recruitment* Not later than one year after the date of the enactment of this Act, the Comptroller General shall submit to Congress a report on the efforts of the TSA regarding recruitment, including recruitment efforts relating to veterans and the dependents of veterans and members of the Armed Forces and the dependents of such members.
+Such report shall also include recommendations regarding how the TSA may improve such recruitment efforts.
+- **(b)** *Review of implementation* Not later than 60 days after the conversion date, the Comptroller General shall commence a review of the implementation of this Act.
+The Comptroller General shall submit to Congress a report on its review no later than one year after such conversion date.

 ## § 9.
 Sense of Congress

-It is the sense of Congress that the Transportation Security Administration’s personnel system provides insufficient benefits and workplace protections to the workforce that secures the nation’s transportation systems and that the Transportation Security Administration’s workforce should be provided protections and benefits under title 5, United States Code.
+It is the sense of Congress that—

+- **(1)** the TSA’s personnel system provides insufficient benefits and workplace protections to the workforce that secures the nation’s transportation systems and that the TSA’s workforce should be provided protections and benefits under title 5, United States Code; and
+- **(2)** the provision of these title 5 protections and benefits should not result in a reduction of pay or benefits to current TSA employees.

 ## § 10.
 Assistance for Federal Air Marshal Service

-The Administrator of the Transportation Security Administration shall engage and consult with public and private entities associated with the Federal Air Marshal Service to address concerns regarding Federal Air Marshals related to the following:
+The Administrator may communicate with organizations representing a significant number of Federal Air Marshals, to the extent provided by law, to address concerns regarding Federal Air Marshals related to the following:

 - **(1)** Mental health.
 - **(2)** Suicide rates.
 - **(3)** Morale and recruitment.
 - **(4)** Any other personnel issues the Administrator determines appropriate.

 ## § 11.
-Prohibition on certain social media application

-Beginning on the date of the enactment of this Act, covered employees may not use or have installed on United States Government-issued mobile devices the social media video application known as “TikTok” or any successor application.
+Prevention and protection against certain illness

+The Administrator, in coordination with the Director of the Centers for Disease Control and Prevention and the Director of the National Institute of Allergy and Infectious Diseases, shall ensure that covered employees are provided proper guidance regarding prevention and protections against the COVID-19 National Emergency, including appropriate resources.

 ## § 12.
-Veterans hiring

-The Secretary shall prioritize the hiring of veterans, including disabled veterans, and other preference eligible individuals, including widows and widowers of veterans, as defined in section 2108 of title 5, United States Code, for covered positions.
+Hazardous duty payments

+Not later than 90 days following the date of enactment of this Act, the Administrator shall provide a one-time bonus payment of $3,000 to each at-risk employee.

 ## § 13.
-Prevention and protection against certain illness

-The Administrator of the Transportation Security Administration, in coordination with the Director of the Centers for Disease Control and Prevention and the Director of the National Institute of Allergy and Infectious Diseases, shall ensure that covered employees are provided proper guidance regarding prevention and protections against coronavirus, including appropriate resources.
+Authorization of appropriations

+There is authorized to be appropriated such sums as may be necessary, to remain available until expended, to carry out this Act.